Vugario/jQueryMobile-TodoList/README.md

   }
 ```

-Run your application and test if it works.
+Run your application and test to see if it works.

 We would like to have the ability to edit or delete a item.
 We will make a new view for this.
 Create a new file called view.html and set it up like below.